 To increase Kimti’s confidence, he was allowed to explore his new exhibit and public spaces on his own timetable.
 He decided when he wanted to be outside on exhibit and when he needed to be off exhibit.
 Kimti has constant access to his “safe place” if necessary.
 You may not always see Kimti outside because this practice remains in place for his specialized care.
 The staff is very proud of this progress.

-Kimti now lives in Snow Leopard Pass in rotation with female snow leopard, Neecee, and our newest male snow leopard, Meru.
-Just like when he first came to the Zoo, our keepers are slowly introducing Kimti to this new environment made his story a success.
+Kimti now lives in Snow Leopard Pass in rotation with female snow leopard, Neecee, and our male snow leopard, Meru.
+Just like when he first came to the Zoo, our keeper’s diligence and care in slowly introducing Kimti to this new environment made his story a success.